auwsmit/vim-active-numbers/README.md

 Only show line numbers in the active window.

 Clear the clutter of line numbers outside the current window.
-Line numbers aren't usually relevant outside of the current file, anyway.
-It can also help indicate which window is active.
+Line numbers usually aren't relevant outside of the current file, anyway.
+This can also help indicate which window is active.

 ### Basic Usage